iot-salzburg/gpu-jupyter/README.md

 - **`-e JUPYTER_ENABLE_LAB=yes`**: Ensures JupyterLab (instead of the classic Jupyter Notebook interface) is enabled when the container starts.
 - **`-e NB_UID=$(id -u) -e NB_GID=$(id -g)`**: Sets the **user ID (UID) and group ID (GID)** inside the container to match the host system’s user, preventing permission issues when accessing mounted files.
 - **`--user root`**: This is the default configuration for running Jupyter within containers, allowing unrestricted access to system configurations and software installations in the isolated environment.
-- **`restart: unless-stopped`**: Restart policy of the container, e.g., at host restart.
+- **`--restart: unless-stopped`**: Restart policy of the container, e.g., at host restart.
-- **`cschranz/gpu-jupyter:v1.9_cuda-12.6_ubuntu-24.04`**: Specifies the version of GPU-Jupyter, see the following section for available GPU-Jupyter images.
+- **`cschranz/gpu-jupyter:v1.10_cuda-12.9_ubuntu-24.04`**: Specifies the version of GPU-Jupyter, see the following section for available GPU-Jupyter images.
 It is strongly recommended to tag the version for the reproducibility of your experiments.

     <details>
     <summary><font color=blue>The most important Docker commands</font></summary>